-The FTIA has prepared the following instructions for winter navigation in cooperation with the industry, shipping companies, charterers, vessels, icebreakers, pilots and the Vessel Traffic Services.
-All parties shall assume their responsibility for the Finnish winter navigation and arrange their import and export transport on ships, which comply with the ice restrictions inforce, undertake to comply with this Guide and are manned by competent and qualified crew.
-The FTIA is responsible for the availability of icebreaking services as specified in item 1.2.
+The FTIA has prepared the following instructions for winter navigation in cooperation with the industry, shipping companies, charterers, vessels, icebreakers, pilots, Finnish Meteoroligal Institute and the Vessel Traffic Services.
+All parties shall assume their responsibility for the Finnish winter navigation and arrange their import and export transport on ships which comply with the ice restrictions inforce, undertake to comply with this Guide and are manned by competent and qualified crew.

-The objective of these instructions is, according to Finland's maritime strategy 2014-2022 that Finnish foreign trade and domestic waterborne transport are smoothly functioning, and socioeconomically viable and international competitiveness is ensured also in winter, with short waiting times.
+The objective of these instructions is, that Finnish foreign trade and domestic waterborne transport are smoothly functioning, and socio-economically viable and international competitiveness is ensured also in winter, with short waiting times.